 Conventional and Government Loans

-Experienced investors typically prefer conventional loans when buying two- to four-unit properties.
-Buildings with four or fewer units are considered residential and eligible for the same loans as a single-family home.
+If you live in one unit of a multiunit property and rent out the others, a conventional loan may be an option when buying two- to four-unit properties.
+Buildings with four or fewer units are considered residential and eligible for the same loans as a single-family home when owner-occupied.

-FHA and VA loans, government-backed home loans, can be used to buy a two- to four-unit property with a low down payment or none at all, respectively, if you live in one of the units.
+Federal Housing Administration (FHA) and U.S. Department of Veterans Affairs (VA) loans are government-backed home loans, can be used to buy a two- to four-unit property with a low down payment or none at all, respectively, if you live in one of the units.

 But jumbo loans, which exceed those limits, have their place.
 Lenders set their own limits and other criteria.

 FHA loan limits for one to four units are set at 65% of the new year’s conforming loan limits.
-There are no VA loan limits for active-duty military members and veterans who have full VA loan entitlement.
+There are no VA loan limits for active-duty military members, veterans, and others who have full VA loan entitlement.

 Home Equity Loan or HELOC